Danny Jansen: Minor leagues

+Major leagues

-The Blue Jays promoted Jansen to the major leagues on August 12, 2018.
+The Blue Jays promoted Jansen to the major leagues for the first time on August 12, 2018.
 He made his debut the following night, recording two singles in a 3–1 loss to the Kansas City Royals.
 He and Sean Reid-Foley became the first batterymates to debut in the same American League game since Billy Rohr and Russ Gibson did so in April 1967.
 Jansen hit his first major league home run on August 14 off Royals pitcher Heath Fillmyer, breaking a 3–3 tie in a game the Blue Jays would end up winning 6–5.
 He finished the season hitting .247 in 31 games.

-Overall with the 2020 Blue Jays, Jansen batted .182 with six home runs and 20 RBIs in 43 games.
-During Game 2 of the AL Wild Card Series against the Tampa Bay Rays, Jansen became the second Blue Jays player in franchise history with a multi-home run game in the post-season.
+Overall with the 2020 Blue Jays, Jansen batted .182 with six home runs and 20 RBI in 43 games.
+During Game 2 of the AL Wild Card Series against the Tampa Bay Rays, Jansen became the second Blue Jays player in franchise history with a multi-home run game in the postseason.

 The 2021 season saw Jansen playing 70 games, splitting playing time with catcher Reese McGuire.
-Jansen spent time on the injured list in July and August with a right hamstring strain, but returned to the lineup to play the last 21 games of the season with a .322 batting average and 7 home runs.
+Jansen spent time on the injured list in July and August with a right hamstring strain, but returned to the lineup to play the last 21 games of the season with a .322 batting average and seven home runs.